Degree and Certificate Offerings from LLC

 Transfers within the Faculty of Arts

-Students admitted to the Bachelor of Arts programs in Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Language and Intercultural Relations, Philosophy, Politics and Governance, Psychology or Sociology may transfer to any one of the other nine programs or to any one of the approved double major programs for the fall term of their second year of studies.
-Applications are available through the Program Office and must be submitted by February 2nd.
+Students admitted to the Bachelor of Arts programs in Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Language and Intercultural Relations, Philosophy, Politics and Governance, Psychology or Sociology may transfer to any one of the other programs or to any one of the approved double major programs for the fall term of their second year of studies.
+Applications are available through your Arts program advisor and must be submitted by February 2nd.
 Transfer applications are considered on a competitive basis subject to program capacity, and therefore, program choice cannot be guaranteed.

-In order to transfer to Language and Intercultural Relations from any of Criminology, English, Environment and Urban Sustainability, Geographic Analysis, History, Philosophy, Politics and Governance, Psychology, or Sociology, students must have clear Academic Standing at the end of their second semester of studies and have successfully completed LIR 100.
-Students should also consider completing a French (FRE) or Spanish (SPN) course in first year.
+In order to transfer to Language and Intercultural Relations, students must have clear Academic Standing at the end of their second semester of studies and have successfully completed LIR 100.
+Students should also consider completing a language course in first year.

 LIR students enrolled by Fall 2025 have the option to choose one of three degree concentrations.
-This option is not available for students who enrol after Fall 2025, although students may wish to complete thematic courses.
+This option is not available for students who enrol after Fall 2025 or who elect to complete the stream pathways introduced in Fall 2026.
+Students may wish to complete thematic courses for their area of interest.

 Language and Cognition